chojay/LamProductivity/Quartz-PCI Enhancement/ReadMe.md

 Lastly Updated on : 11/09/2015
 Latest Version: 1.1

-For the most recent version: https://github.com/chojay/LamProductivity
+For the most recent version visit: https://github.com/chojay/LamProductivity

 Tested on Windows 7 and Quartz PCI Version 9

+##Instruction
+Download/Open .zip file and run the .exe file attached.
+The commands listed below should work automatically:

 Version 1.1
 Available Commands (As of 11/09/2015) :